 As God-fearing people, we are not immune to Satan’s attempts to get us off track.
 That’s why we see so many faithful people caught in the snares of sin.
 We’ve seen prominent pastors and church staff fall prey to activities they should have known to avoid.
 Is there anywhere to hide from evil?

 Why is it that people always seem to want more and are never content?
 Apparently, that is not new behavior either!
 We look at the younger generation who are frequently stereotyped as acting like they are “entitled.”
 That’s the picture I use to imagine what God was seeing in Micah’s audience, only to a much more serious degree because they were also rejecting God.

 How was God going to respond to their disobedience?
 “I will reward your evil with evil; you won’t be able to pull your neck out of the noose.
 You will no longer walk around proudly, for it will be a terrible time.”
 Saying it will be “terrible” is an understatement!

 Micah even throws a little peer pressure into the mix.
 Surely the people will want to “save face” and not look bad as their enemies look on.
 Imagine the jeering God’s chosen will endure.
 Their foes will soon see them trampled and left to suffer with no rescue by their God.
 The God of Israel used to be feared by the enemies of God’s people.
 Now that same God will use these enemies to defeat his own people.

-Evil seems to have a foothold here that leads to destruction.
+Evil’s strong foothold is poised to crush and lead to destruction even today.
 Might we be facing a similar situation and not even know it?
 What sorts of ways can we protect ourselves from evil and be victorious?

 Ephesians 6 reminds us of the protection we have in the armor of God.
 Be sure to reflect on these words from Proverbs 3:5-6, too.
 “Trust in the Lord with all your heart; do not depend on your own understanding.
 Seek his will in all you do, and he will show you which path to take.”